Phillip Musica

 Philip Mariano Fausto Musica (1877 – December 16, 1938), also known as F. Donald Coster, was an Italian swindler whose criminal career spanned parts of three decades.
 His various crimes included tax fraud, bank fraud, and bootlegging.
-However, he is best known as the mastermind of the McKesson & Robbins scandal of 1938, one of the largest financial scandals ever perpetuated by a single person.
+However, he is best known as the mastermind of the McKesson and Robbins scandal in 1938, one of the largest financial scandals ever perpetuated by a single person.

 Early life

-Musica was born in 1877 in Naples to Antonio and Maria Musica.
-He moved to New York City at the age of seven and grew up in Mulberry's Bend, a rough neighborhood in Little Italy.
+Musica was born in 1877 in Naples, Italy, to Antonio and Maria Musica.
+His family moved to New York City when he was seven years old.
+He grew up in Mulberry's Bend, a rough neighborhood in Little Italy.
 Philip would eventually have three brothers and a sister.
-As a boy, Musica admired Theodore Roosevelt, at the time the city's hard-charging police commissioner.
+As a boy, Musica admired Theodore Roosevelt, at the time the New York Police Department's hard-charging police commissioner.
+He followed Roosevelt's activities in the newspapers and attended his public speaking engagements.
+Musica started copying the commissioner's speech and mannerisms.

 First convictions for fraud

 A. Musica and Son

 Musica dropped out of school at the age of 14 to help out at his father's small grocery store, A. Musica and Son.
 Within two years, he was running the store.
 He soon left day-to-day operations to his younger brother Arthur while turning his own attention to building an import-export operation.
 By importing cheese, olive oil, and spices directly from Italy (as opposed to using a middleman), he was able to underprice his competitors.
 Within a few years, A. Musica and Son was one of the largest importers of Italian food in New York, grossing a half-million dollars a year.
 The Musicas moved to a home in Bay Ridge in Brooklyn and became leaders of the city's Italian community.

 There was a dark secret to the store's success, however.
 Musica bribed dock officials to replace the real bills of lading with phony ones listing the weights of their shipments as substantially lighter than they really were.
 The unpaid tariffs grew to astronomical proportions when the Musicas increased their orders.
 Combined with the lower prices they paid for importing directly, they substantially outsold all their competitors in Little Italy.

-However, in 1909 Mayor George B. McClellan Jr. began a drive to clean up the East River waterfront.
+In 1909, Mayor George B. McClellan Jr. began a drive to clean up the East River waterfront.
 Police soon discovered the fraud, and Philip and Antonio Musica were arrested for tax evasion, tax fraud, and bribery.
 Musica pleaded guilty in return for having the charges against his father dropped (even though his father had signed several of the phony invoices) and served a year in jail.
 However, President William Howard Taft pardoned him after only six months.